Ethane: Properties

 At standard temperature and pressure, ethane is a colorless, odorless gas.
-It has a boiling point of -88.5 °C and melting point of -182.8 °C. Solid ethane exists in several modifications.
-On cooling under normal pressure, the first modification to appear is a plastic crystal, crystallizing in the cubic system.
-In this form, the positions of the hydrogen atoms are not fixed; the molecules may rotate freely around the long axis.
-Cooling this ethane below ca. 89.9 K changes it to monoclinic metastable ethane II (space group P 21/n).
-Ethane is only very sparingly soluble in water.
+It has a boiling point of 184.6 K and melting point of 90.4 K. Ethane is only very sparingly soluble in water.

 The bond parameters of ethane have been measured to high precision by microwave spectroscopy and electron diffraction: r_{C−C} = 1.528(3) Å, r_{C−H} = 1.088(5) Å, and ∠CCH = 111.6(5)° by microwave and r_{C−C} = 1.524(3) Å, r_{C−H} = 1.089(5) Å, and ∠CCH = 111.9(5)° by electron diffraction (the numbers in parentheses represents the uncertainties in the final digits).

+Rotational barrier

 Ethane (shown in Newman projection) barrier to rotation about the carbon-carbon bond.
 The curve is potential energy as a function of rotational angle.

-Energy barrier is 12 kJ/mol or about 2.9 kcal/mol.
+Ethane adopts an staggered conformation, in which the methyl groups are rotated relative to each other so that the hydrogen atoms are interleaved when viewed along the C−C axis.
+The rotational barrier, the energy barrier for the methyl groups to twist about the C−C bond so as to pass through the eclipsed conformation, is 12 kJ/mol.
+As early as 1890–1891, chemists proposed that ethane molecules preferred the staggered conformation.

 Rotating a molecular substructure about a twistable bond usually requires energy.
-The minimum energy to produce a 360° bond rotation is called the rotational barrier.

 Ethane gives a classic, simple example of such a rotational barrier, sometimes called the "ethane barrier".
 Among the earliest experimental evidence of this barrier (see diagram at left) was obtained by modelling the entropy of ethane.
 The three hydrogens at each end are free to pinwheel about the central carbon–carbon bond when provided with sufficient energy to overcome the barrier.
 The physical origin of the barrier is still not completely settled, although the overlap (exchange) repulsion between the hydrogen atoms on opposing ends of the molecule is perhaps the strongest candidate, with the stabilizing effect of hyperconjugation on the staggered conformation contributing to the phenomenon.
 Theoretical methods that use an appropriate starting point (orthogonal orbitals) find that hyperconjugation is the most important factor in the origin of the ethane rotation barrier.

-As far back as 1890–1891, chemists suggested that ethane molecules preferred the staggered conformation with the two ends of the molecule askew from each other.
+Solid phases

+Ethane exists in several solid phases.
+On cooling at normal pressure, it freezes into phase I, a body-centered cubic structure (space group Im3m).
+In this form, the positions of the hydrogen atoms are not fixed and the molecules rotate readily around the C−C axis, making it a plastic crystal.
+In the very narrow temperature range between 89.78 K and 89.68 K it exhibits a metastable state (phase II) that is orthorhombic.
+In phase II the molecules are orientationally ordered, meaning that the methyl groups do not rotate freely.
+When cooled further (below 89.68 K), it forms the low-temperature monoclinic phase, phase III (space group P2_{1}/n), which is also orientationally ordered.
+At room temperature and pressures above 2.46 GPa, it forms phase IV, a tetragonal crystal (space group P4_{2}/mnm).